Gid hanasheh

 Gid Hanasheh (גִּיד הַנָּשֶׁה Gīḏ hanNāše, literally "forgotten sinew", often translated as "displaced tendon") is the term for sciatic nerve in Judaism.
 It may not be eaten by Jews according to Halacha (Jewish Law).
 The laws regarding the prohibition of gid hanasheh are found in Tractate Chullin, chapter 7.
+From a medical and anatomical perspective, verse of Genesis (32:33) talks about the ligament of the head of the femur (round ligament of the femur, or ligamentum capitis femoris, or ligamentum teres femoris).

 Biblical source

 The Torah recounts that Jacob fought with an angel (according to Rashi, this was Esau's guardian angel) who could not beat him.
 At the end of the fight, the angel strikes a nerve in Jacob's leg, causing him to limp.
-The verse then states: "Therefore the Israelites do not eat the displaced nerve (gid ha-nasheh) on the hip joint to this very day."
+The verse then states: "Therefore the children of Israel eat not the sinew (gid ha-nasheh) of the thigh-vein which is upon the hollow of the thigh, unto this day."